 This recipe makes 12 coconut macaroons.

 Store in an airtight container at room temperature for up to 1 week.
 You can also store them in the fridge for up to 2 weeks if you prefer – this will firm them up and let the flavours develop even more.
 Need to freeze them?
-Pack in an airtight container for up to 3 months and allow to thaw before eating.
+Pack in an airtight container for up to 3 months and thaw before eating.
 Great for a grab-and-go snack!

 One Last Look